jingning42/lakerskayak/source/en/index.md

 ### How to contact us or How to make an appointment?

 You can contact us by phone, WeChat or email.
 You can come to our dock directly without an appointment.
 However, making appointments in advance can give you a better experience.
 Phone and WeChat are preferred.
-If you can not communicate in Chinese, it's a good idea to bring a friend who can speak Chinese and your language as our instructors are not good at English.
+If you can not communicate in Chinese, it's a good idea to bring a friend who can speak Chinese and your language as Adong and Owen are not good at English.
+Otherwise, you may need contact us by WeChat, since WeChat has in-app translation tools.

 ##### Our Location